can-lehmann/owlkettle/README.md

 ## Installation

 Owlkettle requires GTK 4 to be installed on your system.
-You can install it by running `dnf install gtk4-devel libadwaita-devel` on Fedora or `apt install libgtk-4-dev libadwaita-1-dev` on Ubuntu or `pacman -S mingw-w64-x86_64-gtk4` on Windows' Msys.
-Or see [the official guide](https://www.gtk.org/docs/installations/) to more instructions.
+You can install it by running `dnf install gtk4-devel libadwaita-devel` on Fedora, `apt install libgtk-4-dev libadwaita-1-dev` on Ubuntu or `pacman -S mingw-w64-x86_64-gtk4` on Windows' Msys.
+See [the GTK installation guide](https://www.gtk.org/docs/installations/) for more instructions.

 ```bash
 $ nimble install owlkettle